smartgoo/kaspa-python-sdk/README.md

-> [!CAUTION]
-> **This repository is a proof of concept.
-Intended solely to assess feasibility of moving Kaspa Python SDK into its own repository.**
->
-> **Do NOT use this repository.**
->
-> **The current `kaspa` Python package source can be found [here](https://github.com/aspectron/rusty-kaspa/tree/python).**

 # Kaspa Python SDK
-The Rusty-Kaspa Python SDK exposes select Rusty-Kaspa source for use in Python applications, allowing Python developers to interact with the Kaspa BlockDAG.

-The resulting Python package `kaspa` is a native extensino module, built from Rust wrappers around Rusty-Kaspa's Rust source code using [PyO3](https://pyo3.rs/v0.20.0/) and [Maturin](https://www.maturin.rs).

-> [!IMPORTANT]
-> The Kaspa Python SDK is currently in Beta (maybe even Alpha in some regards) status.
-Please use accordingly.

-## Features
-One goal for this package is to mirror Kaspa's WASM SDK as closely as possible.
-From both a feature coverage and usage perspective.

-The following main feature categories are currently exposed for use from Python:
-- wRPC Client
-- Transaction generation
-- Key management

-This package does not yet fully mirror WASM SDK, gaps mostly exist around wallet functionality.
-Future work will bring this as close as possible.
-Potential future features include the ability to read Rusty-Kaspa's RocksDB database, specific exceptions, etc.

-## Installing

 > [!CAUTION]
 > **This repository is a proof of concept.
 Intended solely to assess feasibility of moving Kaspa Python SDK into its own repository.**